rabbitmq/rabbitmq-website/site/release-notes/README-2.7.1.txt

 - management plugin could fail to start if there were strange permissions in /proc
 - overview could sometimes crash when another node starts up or shuts down
-- HA slave synchronisation could sometimes be misrepresented on the management UI
+- HA mirror synchronisation could sometimes be misrepresented on the management UI
 - encoding of underscore in URL properties was incomplete
 - management interface could break if there were html syntax characters in names